 - Allergies are immune reactions that are immediate and sometimes life-threatening.

 - Intolerances occur when a food cannot be appropriately broken down in the body.

 - Sensitivities are complex immune reactions that can contribute to many chronic diseases like migraine and IBS.

 Migraine attacks can be triggered by food sensitivities due to the release of chemical mediators, which directly cause inflammatory symptoms.

 Food sensitivities are difficult to identify but it is possible to develop a sensitivity to any food, and reactions may be both dose-dependent and delayed by up to 72 hours.
 To efficiently and effectively determine your sensitivities, use the MRT Food Sensitivity test.

 Among the other food sensitivity tests available, MRT is the most reliable.
 It is an end-point test measuring the release of inflammatory mediators, whereas many other tests only measure one of the many mechanisms by which reactions take place.

 Following the MRT, you follow an individualized Lifestyle Eating and Performance (LEAP) protocol to get relief with support from a Certified LEAP Therapist.
 You will receive an interpretation of your results and individualized diet plan.

 Want to discover your food sensitivities to improve your migraine?
-Book a free consultation with the Migraine Nutritionist, a Certified LEAP Therapist experienced in supporting people with migraine navigate food triggers.
+Apply for coaching with the Migraine Nutritionist, a Certified LEAP Therapist experienced in supporting people with migraine navigate food triggers.